-This is an elected position.
-To put your name forward, you must be a Fellow of the College, resident in the United Kingdom, hold a current licence to practise with the GMC and be a Fellow of the Collge in the Faculty of Clinical Oncology.
-You should make sure you can take up the commitment by agreement with your employer.
+This is an elected position lasting three years.
+To put your name forward, you must be a Fellow of the College in good standing, resident in the United Kingdom, hold a current licence to practise with the GMC and be on the roll of the Faculty of Clinical Radiology.